Rutgers’ historic Big Ten start continues, beats Minnesota

 BIG PICTURE

-Rutgers: The upstart Scarlet Knights received eight votes in last week’s poll, are now winners of eight of their last nine and 13-0 at home.
-Three games over .500 for the first time since the start of the 1998-99 Big East season where Rutgers went 9-5, the program could crack the Top 25 this week after receiving eight votes in last week’s poll and going 2-0 this week for the first time since 1978-79.
+Rutgers: The upstart Scarlet Knights are now winners of eight of their last nine and 13-0 at home.
+Three games over .500 for the first time since the start of the 1998-99 Big East season where Rutgers went 9-5, the program could crack the Top 25 this week after receiving eight votes in last week’s poll and going 2-0 this week.

 UP NEXT